-We have created some sample tasks for the two internally assessed units, which can be found within a separate document in the member's area of the NCFE website.
+We have created some sample tasks for the internally assessed units, which can be found within a separate document in the member's area of our website.
 These tasks are not mandatory.
 You can contextualise these tasks to suit the needs of your learners to help them build up their portfolio of evidence.
-The tasks have been designed to cover some LOs for two units and provide opportunities for stretch and challenge.
-For further information about contextualising the tasks, please contact the Provider Development team.
+The tasks have been designed to cover the knowledge learning outcomes (LOs) for both units and provide opportunities for stretch and challenge.
+For further information about contextualising the tasks, please contact the provider development team.

 Each learner must create a portfolio of evidence generated from appropriate assessment tasks to demonstrate achievement of all the LOs associated with each unit.
 The assessment tasks should allow the learner to respond to a real-life situation that they may face when in employment.
 On completion of each unit, learners must declare that the work produced is their own and the assessor must countersign this.
+Examples of suitable evidence for the portfolio for each unit are provided in section 2.

-If a centre needs to create their own internal assessment tasks, there are four essential elements in the production of successful centre-based assessment tasks; these are:
+If a centre needs to create their own internal assessment tasks, there are 4 essential elements in the production of successful centre-based assessment tasks; these are:

-- ensuring the assessment tasks are meaningful with clear, assessable outcomes - appropriate coverage of the content, LOs or assessment criteria (AC) - having a valid and engaging context or scenario - including sufficient opportunities for stretch and challenge for higher attainers
+- ensuring the assessment tasks are meaningful with clear, assessable outcomes - including appropriate coverage of the content, LOs, or assessment criteria - having a valid and engaging context or scenario - including sufficient opportunities for stretch and challenge for higher attainers